 In the Bento Box, vegetables and protein take up almost a full quarter of the plate each, with the vegetables leading by just a margin.
 In the Food Pyramid, these two categories take up a much smaller portion.
 In MyPlate, each take up a quarter of the plate each, but it’s the insistence of the 1/4 grains allocation that ultimately makes this food icon less than ideal.

-A note about dairy: although all food icons include dairy, note how it is relatively small to the whole picture.
+A note about dairy.
+Although all food icons include dairy, note how it is relatively small to the whole picture.
 Please remember this.
-It should stay the smallest - or better yet, practically none - on the plate.
+It should stay the smallest – or better yet, practically none – on the plate.
 Dairy does not necessarily provide the calcium we need for strong bones (as the dairy industry would have us believe).
-And more important to so many chronic health problems we see in children today, like asthma, eczema and allergies, is that dairy (along with carbs), is associated with inflammatory conditions in the body.
-And what are the two food groups most American kids love to eat?
+Very important to so many chronic health problems we see in children today, like asthma, eczema and allergies, is that dairy (along with carbs), is associated with inflammatory conditions in the body.
+What are the two food groups most American kids love to eat?
 Dairy and bread.
-(If you want to start going dairy and carb - or gluten - free, read my article on it from my 8 Part Series on Healthy, Happy Eating for the Whole Family.)
+(If you want to start going dairy and carb – or gluten – free, read my article on it from my 8 Part Series on Healthy, Happy Eating for the Whole Family.)

 To sum up, the Bento Box guide shows more optimal nutrition for growing brains and bodies!

 Bento Box Image: Courtesy of Whole Foods Market